ArthurVianaCreator/arthurvianacreator.github.io/README.md

 Premium Plan

-Increased follow limit for artists to 150.

 "Lyrica Supporter" title and badge on the profile.

 Ad-free user experience.

+*Note: The artist follow limit is currently 50 for all users to ensure platform stability.*

 Badges
 Badges are visual identifiers that appear on the user's profile to highlight their status and engagement on the platform.